mariohernandez/training/advanced-topics/latest-posts.md

 The code above simply imports global utilities from our theme which will be needed as we start writing styles in Sass.
 More on this later.

-### Compiling the code to generate the Card Collection
+### Compiling the code to generate the Latest Posts

 While in your theme's root directory, run the following commands in your command line and press **Return**